 How many unique IP addresses can a VPN offer?

 The amount of unique IP addresses and locations a server can offer differs between providers.
-Some VPN providers only offer servers in one or two geographic locations while some others can offer up to thousands of distinct servers.
+Some VPN providers only offer locations in one or two geographic locations while some others can offer up to thousands of distinct ones.